+8618703386768

 What Is 304 Stainless Steel Welded Mesh?

-304 stainless steel welded mesh is a wire mesh product made by welding together stainless steel wires composed primarily of iron, chromium (about 18%), and nickel (about 8%).
-It is one of the most widely used stainless steel grades due to its excellent balance of strength, corrosion resistance, and cost-effectiveness.
-Learn more about What Is Welded Wire Mesh.
+304 stainless steel welded mesh is made by welding stainless steel wires primarily composed of iron, chromium (~18%), and nickel (~8%).
+It is one of the most widely used grades due to its excellent balance of strength, corrosion resistance, and cost-efficiency.

 What Is 316 Stainless Steel Welded Mesh?

-316 stainless steel welded mesh is manufactured using stainless steel wire that contains chromium, nickel, and an additional element—molybdenum (typically 2–3%).
-The presence of molybdenum significantly enhances the mesh’s resistance to corrosion, especially in harsh or chemically aggressive environments.
+316 stainless steel welded mesh contains chromium, nickel, and an additional element — molybdenum (2–3%) — which significantly improves corrosion resistance in harsh, coastal, or chemically aggressive environments.

 What Are the Main Differences Between 304 and 316 Stainless Steel Welded Mesh?